romeq/tova.fi/public/content/personal-vpn-setup.md

 There is a lot of options to choose from, but I ended up choosing the [Dockerized version of OpenVPN Server](https://github.com/kylemanna/docker-openvpn).
 I personally like to host everything in docker containers and that was such a great option for my personal needs.
 It even had a quick setup tutorial!

+Also, one great option is to use [wg-easy](https://github.com/WeeJeWel/wg-easy).
+However, I personally like OpenVPN better, so that the connection to the server on client's side is as easy as possible.
+(Might be a personal skill-issue, but I'm not a fan of the complexity of connecting to Wireguard VPN on Linux without some third-party tools.)

 ## <a id="installing">Installing and configuring the server</a>

-There is multiple ways of installing and configuring the server.
+There is multiple ways of applying the given quick tutorial to personal needs.
 I chose to write a docker-compose file and configure the server using an `.env` file.

 According to the README in [GitHub](https://github.com/kylemanna/docker-openvpn) we shall choose a name for the volume in which the vpn data (certificates, etcetera) is saved.
 It is suggested that the name is saved in an environment variable named `OVPN_DATA`.

 For the setup, your `.env` file has to have a variable named`OVPN_DATA`.
 Nothing else is needed, and you can simply run `echo OVPN_DATA=ovpn_server_data > .env`.

-After choosing a name for our volume it's time for the server initialization.
+After choosing the name for our volume it's time for the server initialization.
 The following commands are mostly copied from the GitHub README with added `export` command.

 ```sh
 export $(cat .env)